Frequently Asked Questions

 Metered street parking is available near the consulting rooms and hospitals.
 Westminster council only offer a telephone credit card payment service for metered parking.
 There is also an NCP car park in Cavendish Square (9 minute walk away).

-King Edward VII’s Hospital has step-free access to enter and exit the building.
+Mayo Clinic Healthcare has step-free access to enter and exit the building.
 If you have additional access needs, we kindly ask that you make your Consultant’s PA aware, in advance of your appointment, so that we can accommodate appropriately.